alex-coupe/container-chat-back-example/README.md

 # redux-chat-back

+I used forked this repo to use as an example to learn how to script CI/CD for Docker containers using Github Actions and DockerHub

 ## Summary

 * This solution works with `express` in combination with `socket.io`.
 To run this app you will need node >= 10.x.x